Landscape assessment and the Environment Court Marion Read

 Friedson, E. (2001).
 Professionalism: The Third Logic.
 Chicago: University of Chicago Press.

 Marion Read has a PhD in Landscape Architecture from Lincoln University and a Masters of Resource and Environmental Planning with Honours from Massey.
 From 2005 to 2013 Marion worked for Lakes Environmental, and its predecessor Civic Corp, both organisations charged with the planning and regulatory work for Queenstown Lakes District Council, as a Landscape Planner.
 From 2013 to 2017 she was self-employed doing similar work, but retired at the beginning of this year.
 Marion's work has been both in consenting and in policy.
-She lives on a small farm (lifestyle block) near Dunedin with my partner and Jack Russell, Freddie.
+She lives on a small farm (lifestyle block) near Dunedin with her partner and Jack Russell, Freddie.